Yoris95/todo-list/README.md

 A Simple To-Do-List Website!

-This website is hosted here: https://yoris95.github.io/todo-list/
+This web page is hosted here: https://yoris95.github.io/todo-list/